timp/dsn-chassis/manta-webapp/scripts/README.txt

 General

-The scripts assume a user of adam@example.org on cloud1, to use a diffuerent setup you'll need to fill in your account and server details at the top of the script before running
+The scripts assume a user of adam@example.org on cloud1, to use a different setup you'll need to fill in your account and server details at the top of the script before running

 The scripts assume admin:admin for alfresco (FIXME)